pingmishi/Cyber-101/README.md

 # Cyber-101

 This repository is a growing collection of my notes on cybersecurity fundamentals.
-It covers the core concepts, common threats, and how we build defenses against them.

 ###  The Core Goal: The CIA Triad
 Every security strategy aims to protect three main things: